jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: What about refrigerating?
 Does refrigerating do anything?

-A: It lowers bacteria levels.
+A: It lowers bacteria levels, considerably.
 That's why you leave it out to get room temperature, to get the bacteria going.

-Q: [unintelligible] honey with bone marrow?
+Q: Beef bone marrow, I didn't like the taste of it. [unintelligible] sometimes I mix a tiny bit of honey with it and it makes it taste so wonderful.
+Is that okay to put tiny bit of honey with it.
+Please say yes?

 A: It's risky.